JeffDeCola/my-cheat-sheets/operations-tools/orchestration/builds-deployment-containers/docker-cheat-sheet/README.md

 docker version
 ```

-To mange docker as non-root, add yourself to the docker group
+To mange docker as non-root, add yourself to the docker group,

 ```bash
 sudo usermod -aG docker $USER